AllanKoder/SpellCastSolver/README.md

 ```

 ### Features:
-- up to 4 substitions
+- Up to 4 substitions
-- fast
+- Very fast for competitive gameplay
-- clean and easy UI
+- Clean and easy UI
+- Can edit the margin of error for higher speed
+- Has a higher average case time complexity than a bruteforce prefix tree search.

 ### Potential Improvements: